dotnet/vscode-csharp/debugger.md

 * X64 only
 * Basic Debugging Setup successfully validated on Ubuntu Linux and Mac
 * Currently NOT working on Windows
 * In case you get this error on F5: *"No task runner configured -  Tasks.json could not be found"*, see the 'once for each project' section below.
-Currently manual steps are required.
-* If you don’t have mono installed you won’t get IntelliSense.
-See optional installation section below.
+* If you don’t have mono installed you won't get IntelliSense.
 * **Hint:** Setup for Debugging CLR on OSX changed fundamentally end of February 2016.
 For existing projects please make sure to update your launch.json file according to these steps.​

 ###First Time setup